Terraform Configuration Files

 1. Provider Block

-This tells Terraform which platform you are working with.
+This tells Terraform which platform you want to create resources on

 Think of it as: “Where should Terraform create resources?”